dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 - Objective function: wealth creation rate, maximize
 - Design variable: redistribution degree
-- Design constraint: the redistribution degree must be smaller than the incentives destroying value
+- Design constraint: the redistribution degree must be smaller than an incentives critical value

 The redistribution degree constraint protects a fundamental property of the system, which is the incentives of people who create wealth.
 This optimization problem would be useful until the point where the total available wealth is so large that the redistributed amount